 Here is another thought.
 It is always a tax-free event when you refinance a property that you already own.
 Either owner can receive tax-free cash by refinancing an owned property either before or after this transaction, but not as part of the exchange.

-For instance, you can refinance the second property after closing the exchange transaction if you need cash. $\Box$
+For instance, you can refinance the second property after closing the exchange transaction if you need cash. $\square$

-Investment Decisions - Garden Vs. High Rise Apartments
+Investment Decisions - High Rise Or Garden Apartments

 There are distinctions between garden and high-rise apartment buildings when viewed as investments.